 This guide will explain the steps to install and configure OpenSSH in Windows Server 2016.
-You should be prepared to login to your Hostwinds Windows Server in order to continue with this guide.
+It would be best if you were prepared to log in to your Hostwinds Windows Server to continue with this guide.

 Locate the downloaded file, right-click it, and Extract All to C:\Program Files\OpenSSH-Win64.

 Optional: To change the default SSH port to something other than 22, select the sshd_config_default file in the OpenSSH folder and open with a text editor: